Skip to main content

 The House of Opportunity is a residential training programme that equips vulnerable young people with the skills they need to live successful, independent lives through:

-House parents provide each resident with individual care and support in a small, family style home.
+House parents that provide each of our residents with individual care and support in a small, family style home.

 Training in healthcare, cooking, budgeting and IT – enabling residents to learn essential life skills.

 Education support.
-A complete education is vital for finding employment and building a secure future.
+A completed basic education is vital for finding employment and building a secure future.

 House of Opportunity in numbers